 One of our chief complaints about the Apple TV 4K box when it first arrived was that it would force HDR to be delivered to TVs by default, whether the TV was HDR-capable or not.
-Though Apple has since remedied that issue, there’s still an advantage to Samsung having control over how iTunes movies and TV shows are displayed.
+Though Apple has since remedied that issue, there is still an advantage to Samsung having control over how iTunes movies and TV shows are displayed.
 Samsung’s processing can determine how to handle low-light shading and peak brightness levels for an HDR experience it has worked very hard to develop.

-In addition to iTunes access, Samsung smart TVs will support AirPlay 2, allowing iPhone and iPad owners to stream any content they want — videos, podcasts, music, and photos — directly to the TV without any cable connection.
+In addition to iTunes access, Samsung smart TVs now support AirPlay 2, allowing iPhone and iPad owners to stream any content they want — videos, podcasts, music, and photos — directly to the TV without any cable connection.

 This development is of considerable note considering everything that lives within Apple’s walled garden is closely guarded.
 The fact that Samsung has managed to broker such a deal with a company it considers an arch rival (iPhone versus Galaxy phones, anyone?) serves to prove that both companies see the partnership as mutually beneficial.
 We know that Samsung isn’t the only manufacturer to offer the Apple TV app and AirPlay 2 in its smart TVs — in fact, here’s the complete list — but being first is still a big win for Samsung TV owners.